sadlyLink/sadlyLink/README.md

 - 👋 Hi, I’m @Link-sourceCode
 - 👀 I’m interested in AI, computer science, game development, philosophiy and writing
 - 🌱 I’m currently learning how to programm an AI-Assistent
-- 💞️ I’m looking to collaborate on artificial intelligence, game development ans other programming stuff
+- 💞️ I’m looking to collaborate on artificial intelligence, game development and other programming stuff
 - 📫 How to reach me: only over GitHub